-- The minimum unassigned fund balance for the TRCC Fund is 5% of the sum of budgeted expenditures and recurring fund balance transfers out. - 5.2 Enterprise and Internal Service Funds shall maintain reserves appropriate to the purpose, need, accounting practices, and policies of such Funds (see also 4.7). - 5.3 The County shall provide and maintain in the Employee Service Reserve Fund a reserve for the payout costs of vacation and sick leave that are incurred in connection with employee terminations and retirements as well as other termination and retirement costs.
-This reserve for termination and retirement payout costs is only applicable to governmental funds.
+The minimum unassigned fund balance for the TRCC Fund is 5% of the sum of budgeted expenditures and recurring fund balance transfers out.

+- 5.2 Enterprise and Internal Service Funds shall maintain reserves appropriate to the purpose, need, accounting practices, and policies of such Funds (see also 4.7). - 5.3 The County shall provide and maintain in the Employee Service Reserve Fund a reserve for accrued employee the payout costs of vacation and sick leave liability (for employees expected to retire from the County), that are incurred in connection with employee terminations and a reserve for the employee health insurance plan.retirements as well as other termination and retirement costs.
+This reserve for compensated absences termination and retirement payout costs is only applicable to governmental funds.
 Proprietary funds will account for their accrued vacation and sick leave separately in accordance with GAAP.
-The County shall also reserve for health insurance expenses. - 5.3.1 The reserve for accrued vacation shall be 15 percent of the total accrued vacation leave liability plus related employer social security and Medicare payroll taxes for the most recently completed fiscal year.
-The reserve for accrued sick leave shall be 40 percent of the sick leave liability, as determined by GAAP, for the most recently completed fiscal year. - 5.3.2 The health insurance reserve shall be 15 percent of medical and dental claims for active employees, plus related administration expenses, for the most recently completed fiscal year. - 5.3.3 The County shall establish a separate health insurance reserve for retirees that are not Medicare eligible.
-This reserve shall be 15 percent of medical and dental claims, plus related administration expenses, for the most recently completed fiscal year. - 5.4 Wherever possible, the County shall create the necessary accounting mechanisms to accumulate reserves for capital projects on a pay-as-you-go basis of financing such projects.
+The County shall also reserve for health insurance expenses. - 5.3.1 The reserve for accrued vacation shall be 15 percent of the total accrued vacation leave liability plus related employer social security and medicare payroll taxes for the most recently completed fiscal year.
+The reserve for accrued sick leave shall be 40 percent of the sick leave liability, as determined by GAAP, for the most recently completed fiscal year. - 5.3.2 The health insurance reserve shall be15 be 15 percent of paid-medical and dental claims for active employees and retirees that are not medicare eligible, plus related administration expenses, for the most recently completed fiscal year. - 5.3.3 The County shall establish a separate health insurance reserve for retirees that are not Medicare eligible.
+This reserve shall be 15 percent of medical and dental claims, plus related administration expenses, for the most recently completed fiscal year. - 5.4 Wherever possible, the County shall create the necessary accounting mechanisms through the Capital Projects Revolving Fund or otherwise to accumulate reserves for capital projects on a pay-as-you-go basis of financing such projects.